About Blue Canoe

 Working here also gives us a nimbleness that can’t be matched by companies halfway around the world.
 We can turn out production in a fraction of the time.
 And we can manage in-season, just-in-time deliveries—a distinct advantage for our retailers.

-You may not realize this, but mainstream fashion is one of the most polluting industries in the world.
-From the toxic herbicides and pesticides sprayed on cotton crops to the toxic chemicals used during fabric production and the use of petroleum-based fabrics such as polyester, the apparel industry is a huge player in contributing to environmental disasters.
+What many people don’t realize is that mainstream fashion is one of the most polluting industries in the world.
+From the toxic herbicides and pesticides used on conventional cotton crops to the harmful chemicals involved in fabric production and the widespread use of petroleum-based materials like polyester, the apparel industry plays a major role in environmental degradation.

 All Day, Yoga, Business, and Lounge Wear